 Outstanding students and faculty for the 2014-15 academic year were honored at an awards ceremony and reception held on Friday, April 17 in Grover Center.
 See the list of award winners here.

-CHSP student, faculty honored at third annual Innovation Awards
+CHSP student, faculty member honored at third annual Innovation Award

 At the March 31 Innovation Awards, a ceremony that recognizes creative innovation throughout Southeast Ohio, the College of Health Sciences and Professions proudly congratulated both a student working on global health initiatives and a faculty member for their first place wins in developing innovations that advance business and technology in the region.

 Noah Rosenblatt is an Ohio University Honors Tutorial College student majoring in business administration who has a strong interest in global health matters.
 He is leading a team working to develop a sustainable system for fighting malaria in Guyana.
 According to his finalist biography, the system relies on eucalyptus trees to repel mosquitoes and carbon nanoparticles to decontaminate water sources.
 His team won this year’s OHIO’s Global Health Challenge sponsored by the College of Health Sciences and Professions.

 “I was (and) am extremely surprised to have won this award,” Rosenblatt said.
 “I've never really won anything before in my life, so this is a first.
 I couldn't have done it without my team, the true winners of the award: Seth Baker, Morgan Stanley and Katherine Clausen.

 Rosenblatt, Baker, Stanley and Clausen plan to implement their system in Guyana, where they will travel in August with fellow students and faculty.
 The team is especially excited about having potential partners and investors interested in their innovation, and hope to patent the product to widen their market.

 Rosenblatt said that he enrolled in a Global Health course as a result of last year’s challenge, but had not previously taken any health sciences and professions courses.